-A high-cost credit business operator is a person who offers, arranges for, or enters into a high-cost credit agreement as the party providing or offering to provide high-cost credit to a borrower in Alberta.
+A high-cost credit business operator is a person who offers, arranges for, or enters into a high-cost credit agreement with a borrower in Alberta.
 This includes a lessor.
-Operators may conduct business either from a business premises or on the internet.
+Operators may conduct business either from a business premises or online.

 High-cost credit agreement

 A high-cost credit agreement means a credit agreement that provides for a rate of 32% and includes a lease but does not include a payday loan.
 There are 2 types of high-cost credit agreements: